ietf-wg-avtcore/draft-ietf-avtcore-rtp-v3c/draft/draft-ietf-avtcore-rtp-v3c.md

     a=mid:3
 ~~~

-The following example describes how every v3c video component is packed in to a single stream and associated with static atlas data.
+The following example describes how every v3c video component is packed into a single stream and associated with static atlas data.

 ~~~
     ...